OpenDrupal/Curriculum/README.md

 For the time being, developing the curriculum is this project's main focus.

 ## How?
-1. Establish a core set of personas that are the target audience for Drupal training.
+1. Establish a core set of Drupal career personas that are the target audience for Drupal training.
 2. Develop a comprehensive training curriculum for each persona.

 ## Who?